Last updated on January 22nd, 2019 at 10:10 pm

-Although I travel a fair bit, I always love to come back home to Melbourne for a little while.
-The summer, between December and March, is my favourite time to be in the city.
-There are so many things to do and things to see in Melbourne and around.
-The Great Ocean Road self-drive is definitely an experience that I love to do once a year.
-I will never be tired to see places as the 12 Apostles, the London Bridge or the Loch Ard Gorge.
+Although I travel a fair bit, I always love to take my map, get a car and do the Great Ocean Road self-drive itinerary at least once a year.
+I will never be tired to see attractions as the 12 Apostles, the London Bridge or the Loch Ard Gorge.

-My suggestion is to have a go and organise your self-drive itinerary to the Great Ocean Road.
+My suggestion is to have a go and organise your self-drive the Great Ocean Road itinerary.
 If you are in 2 of you it may cost the same as the bus option.
 If you are in 3 or more people you may end up saving.
 Moreover, you will enjoy your trip at your pace, stopping whenever and wherever you want.

 You can rent your car in Melbourne or Adelaide and drive it back to the same city or the other one.